-on Canada's Atlantic Coast, Nova Scotia's wine industry is springing up on the west side of the
+on Canada's Atlantic Coast, Nova Scotia's wine industry is springing up in the Annapolis Valley.

 grape growers, and 250 acres of grapes - grow mostly French hybrid with a few acres of Chardonnay and